andyjonesx/WLSXX-Wrestling-League-Simluator/README.md

 # WLSXX Wrestling League Simulator

+Since it's nearly impossible to find this game now, I've added one to this project.
+I've looked all over the internet for a version that contains all of the WWF wrestlers from that time.
+There was one, but it seems to have not survived time.
+If by chance you still have the wrestlers file for this, please, please get in touch (andyjonesx@gmail.com).

+The two files are wls53.zip (original, no wrestlers, belts, etc), and "wls53-ihwa.zip" which is a file put online by a group that disbanded in 2004.
+It contains a number of wrestlers which will allow you to jump right in and play.

+# This Project
 This is a clone of WLS Wrestling League Simulator by Jamie Winquist released in 1995.

 20 years later and it's still a really fun game, except it doesn't work on Windows 8, and will work less and less as computers move on.